-As you lace up your shoes and venture into this world of running with a light pack, remember that fastpacking is not just about covering ground but also about the journey itself.
+As you lace up your shoes and venture into this world of running with a light pack through majestic mountains, remember that fastpacking is not just about covering ground but also about the exploration itself.
 It’s about pushing your limits, finding solace in nature, and discovering the incredible freedom of self-reliance.

-Make your first steps into fastpacking and let each stride take you deeper into nature.
+Make your first steps into fastpacking and let each stride take you deeper into nature on exciting multi-day adventures.
 But don’t forget safety.
 If this is your first trip, it’s okay to have some fears.
 Start small, pack well, and work your way up at a comfortable pace.